Healing from narcissistic abuse is tricky and meditation helps me sort things out in my head.

-When you’re healing from narcissistic abuse, it’s always a good idea to try different kinds of self-help strategies you can do on your own time.
+Besides, it’s always a good idea to try different kinds of self-help strategies you can do on your own time and don’t stop trying new things until you find something that helps.

-There are many ways you can quickly meditate during the day or night, and you can do them in as little as one minute to quickly recenter.
+There are many ways you can meditate during the day or night, and with a little practice, you can do them in as little as one minute to recenter.

-Guided meditations are the fastest way to teach yourself how to connect with your true self.
+Guided meditations are the fastest way to connect with my inner being.

-With a little practice and awareness, you’ll be able to stay connected to your true self no matter what transpires throughout the day.
+With a little practice and awareness, you’ll be able to stay connected no what happens in your day.
+Suddenly, you feel better, calmer, and most of all more clear.

 If you’ve never tried using meditation or self-hypnosis or you’ve had a bad experience, keep reading because this is the story of how a non-believer started to believe in herself again.